2020 Volkswagen Tiguan Review

 The 2020 Tiguan drives like a sure-footed and responsive Volkswagen – just as you’d expect.
-The turbocharged 4-cylinder kicks appropriately kicks-in earlier and revs higher in sport mode.
+The turbocharged 4-cylinder appropriately kicks-in earlier and revs higher in sport mode.
 And manually shifting gears with Tiptronic is fun.

 Fuel economy for Tiguan is pretty similar regardless of the trim option you go with.
 And the only major difference that comes into play 4MOTION all-wheel-drive.